DVRM65/noahide-faq/README.md

 ## Can a Noahide study Talmud?
 Yes, but he/she can only study the parts that are relevant to the Noahide laws and cannot study the Talmud in an in-depth manner.

+### What are the relevant parts of the Talmud to Noahides?

+## Can a Noahide study Kabbalah?

 ## Does a Noahide have to eat kosher?
 No, but he/she must not eat flesh torn from a living animal.